easy-apps-xyz/docs/resources/termsofservice.md

 #### 6.2.3 Payment Processing

 All payments are processed through Stripe.
-By subscribing, you agree to Stripe's terms and conditions and authorize recurring charges to your payment method.
+By subscribing, you agree to Stripe's terms and conditions and authorise recurring charges to your payment method.

 #### 6.2.4 Billing Cycle

-Subscriptions are billed on a recurring basis according to your selected billing cycle (monthly or annual, as applicable).
+Subscriptions are billed regularly according to your selected billing cycle (monthly or annual, as applicable).
 You will be charged automatically at the beginning of each billing period.

 #### 6.2.5 No Refunds